 Financial loss can also arise when the funds in which contract holders are invested become illiquid, resulting in past and future fee income not being received.
-The failure of Independent Financial Agents (IFAs) can also result in loss where unearned commissions can be due back to the Group.
+The failure of Independent Financial Advisors ("IFAs") can also result in loss where unearned commissions can be due back to the Group.

-- The Group seeks to limit exposure to loss or detriment via counterparty failure through robust selection criteria, minimum rating agency limits, pre-defined risk-based limits on concentrations of exposures and continuous review of positions to identify, evaluate, restrict and monitor various forms of exposure on an individual and aggregate basis. - During the reporting period we have continued to closely monitor geopolitical developments and the potential for disruptions to international payment systems and capital markets arising from the severe sanctions introduced against Russia in the context of the Russia-Ukraine conflict.
+- The Group seeks to limit exposure to loss or detriment via counterparty failure through robust selection criteria, minimum rating agency limits, pre-defined risk-based limits on concentrations of exposures and continuous review of positions to identify, evaluate, restrict and monitor various forms of exposure on an individual and aggregate basis. - During the reporting period we have continued to closely monitor geopolitical developments and potential disruptions to international payment systems and capital markets arising from the extensive sanctions in force in the context of the Russia-Ukraine conflict.